Elizabeth Holmes trial: What you should know as the jury begins deliberations - KRDO

 Elizabeth Holmes’ fate is now in the hands of a jury of eight men and four women.
 The jury is set to deliberate on Monday and is tasked with determining whether the onetime billionaire who claimed to have revolutionized blood testing knowingly misled investors, doctors, and patients about her startup in order to take their money.

-Here’s what you need to know to catch up as jury begins to deliberate.
+Here’s what you need to know to catch up as the jury begins to deliberate.

 The rise and fall of Holmes and Theranos